flutter/website/src/tools/devtools/performance.md

 ![Screenshot of track layouts]({{site.url}}/assets/images/docs/tools/devtools/track-layouts.png)

+[Watch this video for an example of tracking layouts][track-layouts]

 ### Track paints

 To see render object paint events in the timeline, enable the **Track Paints** option:

 ![Screenshot of track paints]({{site.url}}/assets/images/docs/tools/devtools/track-paints.png)

+[Watch this video for an example of tracking paints][track-paints]

 ## More debugging options